Diaolou: Examples

 Yinglong Lou (迎龙楼), located in the village of Sanmenli (Chikan township), was built by the Guan (关族) lineage during the Jiajing era of the Ming dynasty (1522–1566).
 As the oldest preserved diaolou in Kaiping, it retains the primitive model of a watchtower with traditional square structure and is not influenced by western architectural styles.

 Jinjiangli Diaolou Cluster (锦江里碉楼群), situated behind Jinjiangli Village (Xiangang Township) of the Huang (黄) family, includes three exquisite diaolous: Ruishi Lou, Shengfeng Lou, and Jinjiang Lou.
 Ruishi Diaolou, constructed in 1921, has nine floors and is the tallest diaolou in Kaiping.
 It features a Byzantine style roof and a Roman dome.

 Majianglong Diaolou cluster (马降龙碉楼群) is spread across five villages (Baihe township) in a bamboo forest: Yong'an and Nan'an Villages of the Huang (黄) family; Hedong, Qinglin, and Longjiang Villages of the Guan (关) family.
-Tianlu Lou (Tower of Heavenly Success), located in Yong'an Village, was built in 1922 and is seven storey tall plus a roof top floor.
+Tianlu Lou (Tower of Heavenly Success), located in Yong'an Village, was built in 1922 and is seven storeys tall plus a rooftop floor.

 Zilicun Diaolou Cluster (自力村碉楼群), located in Zilicun Village (Tangkou township), includes nine diaolous, the largest number among the four Kaiping villages designated by UNESCO.
 They feature the fusion of Chinese and various Western architectural styles and rise up surrealistically over the rice paddy fields.

-Fangshi Denglou – Built in 1920 after contributions from villagers, this denglou is five stories high.
+Fangshi Denglou (Fang Clan Watch Tower) – Built in 1920 after contributions from villagers, this denglou is five stories high.
 It is referred to as the "Light Tower" because of an enormous searchlight with a brightness much like that of a lighthouse.

-Li Garden, in Beiyi Xiang, was constructed in 1936 by Mr. Xie Weili, a Chinese emigrant to the United States.
+Li Garden, in Beiyi Xiang, was constructed in 1936 by Mr. Jay W. Rapp (谢维立), a Chinese emigrant to the United States.

 Bianchouzhu Lou (The Leaning Tower), located in Nanxing Village (南兴村) in Xiangang township, was constructed in 1903.
 It has seven floors and overlooks a pond.